Myrtle Beach, South Carolina: Climate

 According to the Köppen climate classification, Myrtle Beach has a humid subtropical climate or Cfa – typical of the Gulf and South Atlantic states.
 The city enjoys abundant sunshine year-round with more than 2800 hours annually.

 The summer season is long, hot, and humid in Myrtle Beach.
 Average daytime highs are from 83 to 91 °F and average night-time lows are near 70 °F. The coastal location of Myrtle Beach mitigates daytime summer heat somewhat compared to inland areas of South Carolina: Thus, while nearby Florence averages 65 days annually with high temperatures of 90 °F or higher – Myrtle Beach averages only 21.
 The Bermuda High pumps in humidity from the tropical Atlantic toward Myrtle Beach, giving summers a near-tropical feel in the city.
 The warm Atlantic Ocean reaches 80 °F or higher in the summer months off Myrtle Beach, making for warm and sultry summer nights.
 Summer thunderstorms are common in the hot season in Myrtle Beach, and the summer months from June through September have the most precipitation.
 In summer, thunderstorms normally build during the heat of the day – followed by brief and intense downpours.
 On average, September is the wettest month, with August close behind, due to the combination of thunderstorms and tropical weather systems that peaks these months.

 Myrtle Beach has mostly mild winters of short duration: Average daytime highs range from 57 to 61 °F and nighttime lows are in the 36 to 38 °F from December through February.
 Winter temperatures vary more than summer temperatures in Myrtle Beach: Some winters can see several cold days with highs only in the upper 40s F (7–9 °C), while other winter days can see highs in the upper 60s and low 70s F (19–23 °C).
 Myrtle Beach averages 33 days annually with frost, though in some years less than 15 days will see frost.
 Snowfall is very rare in Myrtle Beach; however, at least a trace of snow falls a few times each decade.
 In February 2010, a rare 2.8 in of snow fell in Myrtle Beach.
 The spring (March, April and May) and fall (September, October and November) months are normally mild and sunny in Myrtle Beach, with high temperatures in the 60s and 70s.
 The beach season in Myrtle Beach normally runs from late April through late October.
-SST (Sea Surface Temperatures) are often in the lower 80's (26–28 °C) off South Carolina in summer and early fall.
+Sea surface temperatures are often in the lower 80's (26–28 °C) off South Carolina in summer and early fall.